LoopKit/loopdocs/docs/loop-3/displays_v3.md

 The Insulin Delivery chart displays a history of the temp basals enacted by Loop.
 The display is relative to the scheduled basal rates entered in the Loop settings.
 So, a rate displayed in this chart as `+0 units` would indicate no temp basal was set, and Loop defaulted to the scheduled basal rate.
 Individual boluses are indicated by an orange triangle on the chart (shown in the graphic above, near the left-most time).
 The total insulin delivered since midnight, including all basals and boluses **AND (Medtronic Only) priming insulin**, is given in the upper right corner of the graph.

 Please note that for safety reasons, Loop will assume a bolus was successful, even if it is not sure that the pump responded as expected.
 Once the communications with the pump settle down, Loop will (almost always) be able to reconcile whether a dose went through as expected.
 Occasionally, the bolus may be temporarily rendered (drawn) as a very high temp basal rate vs. a (triangle) discrete bolus event.
-This does NOT mean that the Loop actually enacted a high temp basal rate...only that the bolus is being **drawn** on the chart in the equivalent of a high temp basal rate.
+This does NOT mean that the Loop actually enacted a high temp basal rate...only that the bolus is being **drawn** on the chart as the equivalent of a high temp basal rate.

 ### Event History, Reservoir and Non-Pump Insulin